Career Guide

 Game Warden in Iowa — 2026 Career Guide

-By WardenTools Research Team · Last updated 2026-06
+By WardenTools · Last updated 2026-06

 Game wardens in Iowa are sworn law enforcement officers who enforce wildlife, hunting, fishing, and natural-resource laws under the Iowa Department of Natural Resources, Law Enforcement Bureau.
 Iowa conservation officers must pass a rigorous swim test and physical fitness standard.
-The BLS does not separately report game-warden wage data for Iowa in its May 2023 OEWS release — when a state's workforce is small, the figure is suppressed for statistical reliability.
-We do not estimate suppressed figures.
-For current Iowa game warden pay, consult the Iowa Department of Natural Resources, Law Enforcement Bureau, which lists salary ranges in active job postings.
-Nationally, the BLS reports a median of $60,380 across 6,290 wardens.
+No Iowa game-warden wage appears in BLS OEWS May 2023 — when a specialty occupation is too small to report independently, the bureau suppresses the cell, and we decline to estimate the hidden figure.
+The Iowa Department of Natural Resources, Law Enforcement Bureau posts the authoritative salary schedule for Iowa applicants.
+The state's patrol character shows in Mississippi and Missouri river fishery enforcement behind a swim-test and fitness qualification gate.
+Across all states the BLS records a median of $60,380 over 6,290 wardens.

 Iowa Game Warden Salary

 For comparison, the national mean wage across all 6,290 U.S. fish and game wardens is $61,120, and the national median is $60,380 (BLS OEWS May 2023).
-Iowa wardens should verify current pay ranges with the Iowa Department of Natural Resources, as the BLS does not separately report the state's data.
+Iowa wardens should verify current pay ranges with the Iowa Department of Natural Resources, Law Enforcement Bureau, as the BLS does not separately report the state’s data.
 Actual pay depends on experience, rank, and whether the warden is state- or federally-employed.

 Related: Game warden salary overview · Best states for game wardens